-Never have students do neck circles (neck rolls).
+Never have students do neck circles.
 The neck is not a ball and socket joint and is not meant to move around in circles.
-Movements to the front and each side can be done instead.
+Half circles in the front can be done instead.
 To do this, drop the chin to the chest then move the chin towards the right shoulder, then back to the chest, then move the chin towards the left shoulder and back towards the chest.
 Repeat this movement three to five times.